Famous/framework/learn/guides/sugar.md

 # Syntactic sugar

-BEST code is written in plain JavaScript, with built-in support for ES5 and ES6 through the [Babel](https://babeljs.io/) JavaScript transpiler.
-But BEST itself also provides some syntactical sugar that makes writing components even more concise.
+Famous Framework code is written in plain JavaScript, with built-in support for ES5 and ES6 through the [Babel](https://babeljs.io/) JavaScript transpiler.
+But the framework itself also provides some syntactical sugar that makes writing components even more concise.

 #### Setter events

-It's a common pattern for a BEST component to expose an event whose sole job is to modify a bit of state whose name is the same as the event function.
+It's a common pattern for a framework component to expose an event whose sole job is to modify a bit of state whose name is the same as the event function.
 Consider this:

     events: {
         '$public': {